Nathaniel M. Apatov, MSN, MHS, PhD, CRNA, ARNP Program Director

 - Step Down Units

-Cumulative undergraduate grade point average of 3.0 or above on a 4.0 scale and grades in each required science and nursing course in the undergraduate nursing program of 3.0 or above.
+Cumulative undergraduate grade point average of 3.0 or above on a 4.0 scale and nursing course in the undergraduate nursing program of 3.0 or above.

 Satisfactory score on the Graduate Record Examination (combined score of 300)

 A minimum score of 100 (iBT test) is required for students whose native language is not English.

 - CCRN (Critical Care Registered Nurse) – though not required, it’s strongly recommended